 Marmalade is a preserve that is made with citrus fruit including the peel making it typically chunkier.
 Jam (or jelly) is made with the pulp and juice of other fruits.

 In the process of making this marmalade, I couldn’t help think about spreading it on a lovely warm scone with clotted cream, think I might have to make some.

-To save yourself from chopping madness, I found that putting the halves in the food processor and pulsing, makes for a much quicker process than trying to finely chop by hand.
+To save yourself from chopping madness, I found that putting the halves in the food processor and pulsing makes for a much quicker process than trying to finely chop by hand.
 This is also helps release some of the juices and oils from the zest.

-Another handy tip: when you are ready to transfer the marmalade to your jars, pour the marmalade into a glass measuring jug, that makes for easy transfer into the jars.
+- When you are ready to transfer the marmalade to your jars, pour the marmalade into a glass measuring jug, that makes for easy transfer into the jars.